batt842/batt842.github.io/index.md

 Hi, I’m Junseok Oh.
 You can just call me Jun.

-This is my private blog specialized to the topics related to S/W development.
+This is my private blog that I'm trying to post my thoughts about S/W development and other topics.

 My usual technical concerns are **Java**, **Kotlin**, **NoSQL**, **Large-Scale Distributed System**, and **Microservices Architecture**.